How to Fix 403 Forbidden Error on Google Chrome

 -rwxrw-rw- 1 [owner][group] 20 Jul 20 12:00 filename.txt

 See the Owner and Group section.
 The correct ownership should be the username of your hosting account.
-If you see a different license, use the Linux chown command to change the right of the file.
+If you see a different license, use the Linux chown command to change the ownership of the file.
 Below is the primary writing method for the chosen order.

 chown [owner][:group] [file name]